Using worlds largest database of Facebook ads to steal swipe winning ads.

 Adtrackr, a tool that alerts you when you competitors launch new Facebook ads.

 Adtrackr is a free tool.
-Anyone who creates an account to this tool can create up to 3 active trackers.
+Anyone who creates a free account to this tool can create up to 3 active trackers.
 This means they can track up to 3 of their competitors.

-When these competitors launch new ads, Adtrackr sends an email alert to the user.
+Anytime these competitors launch new Facebook ads, Adtrackr sends an email alert to the user.
 Through the native Zapier integration it can also send messages in other tools like Facebook Messenger or Slack.

 So, when you found great ads through AdvertSuite you can enter these advertisers to Adtrackr and automatically get alerts every time they launch new Facebook ads.